 - Employees are expected to request to use COVID Flex Hours for an eligible use specified in this policy.
 Employees seeking to use COVID Flex Hours only for having tested positive for COVID-19 may be asked to provide documentation of a positive COVID-19 diagnostic test during the relevant period.
 Employees who test positive for COVID-19 may be asked to take another diagnostic test provided by the university on or after the fifth day after the first test and provide documentation of the results.
+If the diagnostic test is positive, employees may be asked to take another diagnostic test provided by the university within 24 hours and provide documentation of the results.
+Use of COVID Flex Hours may be denied for employees who refuse to submit to these tests.
 Employees requesting to use COVID Flex Hours because a family member tests positive for COVID-19 may be required to provide documentation of that family member’s test results.
 The university reserves the right to look into suspected misuse.

 - Each eligible employee in a household may utilize COVID Flex Hours for qualifying reasons.

 - COVID Flex Hours may be used in one-hour increments.

 - COVID Flex Hours may be charged to sponsored awards.

 - COVID Flex Hours are individual to each employee and cannot be transferred or shared with other employees.

 - This policy can be amended or retracted at the university’s discretion, including to meet applicable regulatory requirements.

 Eligible employees may be entitled to other COVID-19 related benefits under certain circumstances, and should consult with their HR Manager to confirm eligibility and discuss other benefits that might be available.